-Charley Hasim from the UK has spent the last 8 months on an internship with The Happy Africa Foundation, African Impact's sister charity in our Head Office in Cape Town.
+Charley Hasim from the UK has spent the last 8 months on an internship with The African Impact Foundation, African Impact's sister charity in our Head Office in Cape Town.
 Working Monday - Friday, she has got involved in a wide variety of work and if you'd be interested in joining us as one of our Interns, check out more information by searching in the top right corner!

 So Charley, we’ve really loved having you as part of the team here in Cape Town – it’s been an amazing eight months and I know that I speak for everyone when I say that we’re going to miss you.